How to Deal With a Toxic Boss

 1. Focus On Your Job

 If your boss sees that you are more focused on your job, rather than on how they are treating you, they may be more likely to leave you alone.
-Creating a mindset that allows you to prioritize what is important can help create a more positive workplace and show your boss that in fact, you are capable of performing your daily duties, despite their efforts to bring you down.
+Creating a mindset that allows you to prioritize what is important can help create a more positive workplace.
+Additionally, it can show your boss that in fact, you are capable of performing your daily duties.

 2. Analyze the Toxicity

-Signs of toxicity should never be ignored.
-Even if you choose to target your focus to your responsibilities, rather than the problems your boss is causing you, it is still important to keep a close eye on the signs they’re showing to ensure the situation doesn’t get worse.
+Don’t ignore signs of toxicity.
+It is still important to keep a close eye on the signs to ensure the situation doesn’t get worse.

-Analyze the levels of toxicity and determine whether or not their actions are worth fighting over.
-Instead of adding fuel to the fire, document their behavior — if/when it gets to a point you can no longer handle, bring all of the documentation with you and speak with a trusted individual about your boss’s inappropriate actions.
+Analyze the levels of toxicity and determine whether their actions are worth fighting over.
+Instead of adding fuel to the fire, document their behavior.
+If necessary, take the documentation with you and speak with a trusted individual, preferably in HR.

 4. Create Boundaries